 - Other: In terms of applications, many areas are likely to be impacted by the possibilities brought by deep Reinforcement Learning, such as finance, business management, marketing, resource management, education, smart grids, transportation, science, engineering, or art.
 In fact, Deep RL systems are already in production environments.
 For example, Facebook uses Deep Reinforcement Learning for pushing notifications and for faster video loading with smart prefetching.

 Multiple challenges arise in applying Deep Reinforcement Learning algorithms.
 In general, it is difficult to explore the environment efficiently or to generalize good behavior in a slightly different context.
 Therefore, multiple algorithms have been proposed for the Deep Reinforcement Learning framework, depending on a variety of settings of the sequential decision-making tasks.

 Many challenges appear when moving from a simulated setting to solving real-world problems.

 - Limited freedom of the agent: In practice, even in the case where the task is well-defined (with explicit reward functions), a fundamental difficulty lies in the fact that it is often not possible to let the agent interact freely and sufficiently in the actual environment, due to safety, cost or time constraints.

-- Reality gap: There may situations occur, where the agent is not able to interact with the true environment but only with an inaccurate simulation of it.
+- Reality gap: There may be situations, where the agent is not able to interact with the true environment but only with an inaccurate simulation of it.
 The reality gap describes the difference between the learning simulation and the effective real-world domain.

-- Limited observations: For some cases, the acquisition of new observations may not be possible anymore (e.g. the batch setting).
-Such scenarios occur for example in medical trials or tasks with dependence on weather conditions, or trading markets such as stock markets.
+- Limited observations: For some cases, the acquisition of new observations may not be possible anymore (e.g., the batch setting).
+Such scenarios occur, for example, in medical trials or tasks that depend on weather conditions or trading markets such as stock markets.

 How those challenges can be addressed: